-- To ensure continual operation within the grains industry; - To ensure they are sustainable, properly capitalised and funded; and - To ensure they have adequate cash flow to support their operations and to contribute to achieving their goals.
+- To ensure that there are adequate resources to meet their objectives; - To remain solvent: - To ensure continual operation within the grain industry; - To ensure they are sustainable, properly capitalised and funded; and - To ensure they have adequate cash flow to support their operations and to contribute to achieving their goals.
 Sound financial management is undertaken.

-At all times industry complies with relevant financial legislation (e.g., Financial Services Reform Act)35 including any requirement for:
+At all times industry complies with relevant financial legislation (e.g., Financial Services Reform Act) including any requirement for:

 - Record keeping;

 - Financial reporting;

 - Auditing; and

-- Those companies offering financial advice must operate under an Australian Financial Services License.
+- Those companies offering retail financial advice must operate under an Australian Financial Services License.